Decades of Hockney’s paintings, drawings, prints, photography and video at the Centre Pompidou

 Hockney’s solution to the trap of naturalism = cubism

-Curator Chris Stephens described how naturalistic representations of the human figure were key in Hockney’s work and how later on, the artist was keen to avoid the “trap of naturalism”.
+Tate curator Chris Stephens described how naturalistic representations of the human figure were key in Hockney’s work and how later on, the artist was keen to avoid the “trap of naturalism”.
 Hockney’s solution was cubism and he was influenced by the work of Picasso which he saw repeatedly at the MoMA retrospective in 1980.
 He first executed “cubist” photography using Polaroid to create collages and images seen from multiple positions and perspectives.
 His cubist investigation culminated in his films: in ‘The Four Seasons’, Hockney attached nine cameras to a slow-driving Land Rover showing the same scenes at multiple angles.

 Gregory Swimming Los Angeles March 31st 1982.
 Composite Polaroid.
 Collection of the artist.

 I noted his small vertical touches of paint from the beginning became thicker and more forceful in his depiction of the Hollywood hills, his Yorkshire Van Gogh-like paintings or his iPad drawings.
 Homoeroticism and pools in California are Hockney’s signature, but it is worth seeing the rest of his works as well.
-I am looking forward to my fifth visit where I hope to sit down and immerse myself in Hockney’s Four Seasons.
+I am looking forward to a Parisian visit where I hope to sit down and immerse myself in Hockney’s Four Seasons.

 Peter Getting Out of Nick’s Pool, 1966.
 National Museums Liverpool, Walker Art Gallery